-#7: Lowering Blood Pressure and Preventing Heart Disease
+#7: Lower Blood Pressure and Heart Disease Prevention

 No large randomized controlled trials have yet demonstrated that Bacopa monnieri is effective in reducing blood pressure and preventing heart disease.
-However, there is limited human data, as well as animal and in vitro evidence, that supports the possibility.
+However, there is limited human data that supports the possibility.

 Bacopa also appears to protect against biochemical changes and heart valve issues in rats with high cholesterol[*].